-Like many acclaimed and seasoned singers that have given us hits in the 1990s and previous, Axl Rose is taking it a bit easy in his later years when compared to the crazy notes he hit while performing years back.
+Like many acclaimed and seasoned singers who have given us hits in the 1990s and previous, Axl Rose is taking it a bit easy in his later years when compared to the crazy notes he hit while performing years back.

-As you imagine, constantly using your vocal instrument to sing and record with such a widely-acclaimed band can cause wear on your vocal cords over time.
+As you can imagine, constantly using your vocal instrument to sing and record with such a widely-acclaimed band can cause wear on your vocal cords over time.

 This is especially true for singles that perform in the genre of metal and rock, where screams and belts are commonplace.

 While he's taking it a bit easier on the high notes as of late, he has lately still been as energetic and talented as ever and is not slowing down in terms of his overall vocal prowess and performance capabilities.